Ben E. May

-Ben E. May (1889–1972) was a Mobile, Alabama, businessman and philanthropist who helped found the Ben May Institute for Cancer Research at the University of Chicago and established the Southern Research Institute in Birmingham, Alabama.
+Ben E. May (1889–1972) was an American businessman and philanthropist in Mobile, Alabama who helped found the Ben May Institute for Cancer Research at the University of Chicago and established the Southern Research Institute in Birmingham, Alabama.
 The Ben May Library—Mobile's central public library—is named in his honor.

 Early life

 At the age of fifteen, May worked in a sawmill, where he acquired the expertise with which he would eventually make his fortune.
 After only a year of formal higher education at the Georgia Institute of Technology, May moved to Mobile, Alabama, where he quickly recognized the value of the region's timber holdings and began acquiring previously-harvested properties with the idea of reforesting them.

 Business career

 May's fortune was made during World War I, when he supplied England with much-needed timber for the nation's war effort.
 May then re-invested that fortune in land in southwest Alabama, Florida, and California.
 In 1940, he founded and became president of the Gulf Lumber Company in Mobile, and he served as vice-president of Blackwell Nurseries, director of the First National Bank of Mobile, and director of Morrison's Cafeteria.